-|Advantage||Thin, light, transparent, high burglary protection|
+|Benefit||thin, light weight, transparent, high burglary protection|

-|Disadvantage||More complex to manufacture than conventional laminated armored glass|
+|Disadvantage||more laborious to produce than conventional laminated armored glass|

 This is where several glass panes are laminated with a thin foil until a thick glass packet is generated.